 I am a Health & Fitness Evangelist (i.e. coach & mentor) with a passion for sharing sustainable, effective & innovative health & fitness technologies which enable the attainment of optimum well-being and peak physical performance.

 My results speak for themselves: across the last decade I have trained and mentored hundreds of people who’ve gone on to achieve weight loss, fitness and sporting goals which they previously hadn’t dared to dream were possible.

-As well as running a personal training studio in Milton Keynes I also offer remote fitness life coaching to people in various countries around the world who want to take their health & fitness to higher levels.
-More information about my background and my personal achievements can be found below.
+As well as running a hi-tech personal training studio in Milton Keynes I also offer coaching to people around the world who want to take their health & fitness to higher levels.
+More information about my background and my personal achievements can be found below…

 I am a freelance medical writer and fitness magazine columnist and have written the regular Martial Arts Conditioning Column in Britain’s leading martial arts publication – Martial Arts Illustrated Magazine – for many years.
 My articles and interviews on Health & Healthcare Matters, Fitness and Self Defence regularly appear in a variety of magazines, newspapers and websites.